-Metropolitan State University was founded in 1971 as an upper-division university offering bachelor's degrees for working adults.
-Since then, it has achieved national prominence as an innovative, urban university that serves primarily older students of diverse backgrounds.
+Metro State University was founded in 1971 as an upper-division university offering bachelor's degrees for working adults.
+Since then, it has achieved national prominence as an innovative, urban university that serves primarily post-traditional students of diverse backgrounds.
+Metropolitan State is one of seven university members of the Minnesota State System of Colleges and Universities.

-Early on, Metropolitan State became known for its student-centered approach to serving adult students by recognizing demonstrated learning gained outside the classroom and offering smaller classes along with flexible class schedules.
-Practitioner-oriented community faculty members continue to teach most courses.
-In addition, Metropolitan State's original competency model allowed students to customize their degree programs to reflect their individual interests and goals.
-The legacy of that exists today in Metropolitan State's College of Individualized Studies, the university's largest college, where students can create and pursue degree programs crafted specifically to meet their educational, professional and personal goals.
+Early on, Metro State became known for its student-centered approach to serving adult students by recognizing demonstrated learning gained outside the classroom and offering smaller classes along with flexible class schedules.
+Practitioner-oriented community faculty members continue to teach many courses.
+In addition, Metro State's original competency model allowed students to customize their degree programs to reflect their individual interests and goals.

-Metropolitan State's commitment to serving the community is long standing.
+Metro State's commitment to serving the community is long standing.
 The university's many community partnerships include community-based internships, law enforcement and social work degrees, and partnerships with local schools and businesses.
 The university's nursing program has developed the first community health clinic in Minnesota managed by nurse practitioners.

 By 1975, the university was fully accredited, and one year later enrollment topped 1,000.
-It was obvious that Metropolitan State, the only public university alternative to the University of Minnesota for metro area residents, was serving a pressing need.
+It was obvious that Metro State, the only public university alternative to the University of Minnesota for metro area residents, was serving a pressing need.
 In 1983, the first graduate students enrolled in the Master of Management and Administration program.
 The university now serves more than 9,000 students.

-During the 1980s, the university strengthened its relationships with area community colleges and expanded its commitment to cultural diversity.
-As it became a more comprehensive urban university, Metropolitan State hired more full-time faculty and added over 30 majors in areas such as:
+During the 1980s, the university strengthened its relationships with area community colleges and expanded its commitment to serving racially, ethnically and linguistically diverse students.
+As it became a more comprehensive urban university, Metro State hired more full-time faculty and today supports over 50 undergraduate programs and 25 graduate programs in areas such as: